-Changes in the Bank of England’s base rate, which is the interest rate at which banks borrow from the Bank, has a knock-on effect on the interest rates that the high-street banks then set their mortgage borrowers.
+Changes in the BoE’s base rate, which is the interest rate at which banks borrow from the Bank, has a knock-on effect on the interest rates that the high street banks then set their mortgage borrowers.

 How does this affect me?

 The changes in interest rates will affect anyone with savings and anyone who is borrowing money from the banks, for example in a mortgage.

 It will also have a wider effect on the economy.
 By raising the base interest rate, the BoE is hoping to temper soaring inflation and help with the cost of living crisis.